The changed face of war

 One could mark it down as the price for progress – women now have an equal opportunity to die for their country.
 But can’t we preserve just this one section of life as it used to be?
 We are tired of seeing television clips of tiny faces talking via Skype to their mother in a far away, dangerous land.

-Mothers are supposed to be there to dry your tears and put bandages on your scraped knees - not targets in the scopes of snipers.
+Mothers are supposed to be there to dry your tears and put bandages on your scraped knees – not to be targets in the scopes of snipers.

 We know it would be discrimination to bar women with children from serving and that there is no turning back time or ignoring progress.
 But, somehow we believe that if kids had a say, this little chunk of time would be turned back.